 Design Features of Current Limiting Reactor

-When limiting a short-circuit current, the reactance of the current limiting reactor should not decrease on account of saturation due to flow of heavy current through its windings.
+When limiting a short-circuit current, the reactance of the current limiting reactor should not decrease on account of saturation due to the flow of heavy current through its windings.

 Types of Current Limiting Reactor

-The types of reactors are as follows:
+The types of current limiting reactor are as follows:

 Bare Type Reactor